Mozzik

-Gramoz Aliu ([ɡɾaˈmɔz aˈli.u]; born 29 September 1995), known professionally as Mozzik, is a Kosovo-Albanian rapper and singer.
-Born and raised in Ferizaj, Aliu began to make music at an early age before pursuing a professional career as a rapper.
+Gramoz Aliu ([ɡɾaˈmɔz aˈli.u]; born 29 September 1995), known professionally as Mozzik, is an Albanian rapper and singer who predominately raps and sings in Albanian.
+Born in Bocholt, Germany and raised in Ferizaj, Aliu began to make music at an early age before pursuing a professional career as a rapper.
 He rose to significant attention in Albanian-speaking countries after signing contract with On Records.
 Aliu later earned popularity in German-speaking Europe, as he collaborated with his wife and fellow rapper Loredana.
 Their collaborations achieved commercial success in Austria, Germany and Switzerland, and topped the charts in the aforementioned countries.
 Due to his success, he signed contract with Sony Music Germany and announced his debut studio album to be released in 2020.